manalimatkar/verbinc/README.md

 3. View all users

 You can assign or update the group user belongs to from any of these flows.
-When adding users to display they are color coded based on the group the user belongs to.
-I am working on adding legend to show the color codes.
+When adding users to display, they are color coded based on group user belongs to.

 ## Technologies Used